← Resources

 • Easy maintenance

-• Not a legal entity (all liabilities born by the parent company)
+• Not a legal entity; all liabilities are borne by the parent company

 Subsidiary